OutOffOrder/Honeygain_Tool/README.md

 This is for honeygain only.

-I assume no liability if other data is lost.
+!!I assume no liability if other data is lost!!

+!!If you use the tool, I assume no liability!!

 Have fun :)